_

 James looked disgusted, "um, you do it to me."

-"Yes I know, but taking coffee off someone is taking it back to it's owner, not stealing," Kathryn said.
+"Yes I know, but taking coffee off someone is taking it back to its owner, not stealing," Kathryn said.

 "Yes it is.
 I pay for my coffee therefore it's mine," James muttered.